harshtiger/it-crowd-ecommerce/README.md

 /brands     : retrieves a list of aviable brands /categories     : retrieves a list of aviable categories /subcategories     : retrieves a list of aviable subcategories

+ note: all post, put and delete methods require authentication.

-/api post endpoints.
+/api post endpoints:

 /brands    : create a brand

 /signup   : create a user account
+/signin   : log into the app

 /api/admin post endpoints: they require an auth method to be used